AhmetIsk/JotForum/README.md

 // in your React function use: useEffect(() => {
     if (forumRef.current) {
-      const forum = new JotForum(forumRef.current, apiKey, pageName);
+      const forum = new JotForum(forumRef.current, "yourAPIKey", "pageName");
     }
   }, [forumRef.current]);
 // in the function's return, use the following tag
    <div ref={forumRef} />
 ```

-This component takes your api key, pageName of the initialized file and div id of the html file to render react.js
+This object takes your api key, pageName of the initialized file and div id of the current file with Ref to render react.js

 ### JotForum on HTML file